vedaldi/practical-object-category-detection/doc/instructions.md

 vl_pr(matches.labels, matches.scores) ;
 ```

 > **Question:** There are a large number of errors in each image.
 Should you worry?
-Is what manner is the PR curve affected?
+In what manner is the PR curve affected?
 How would you eliminate the vast majority of those in a practice?

 ### Step 3.3: Evaluation on multiple images